-As amended by the Assembly Judiciary Committee, the bill provides that the Treasurer may publish provisions in the New Jersey Notary Public Manual concerning requirements for carrying out notarial acts involving a remotely located individual, in addition to promulgating rules and regulations for carrying out such acts.
-Before adopting, amending, or repealing any such rule or regulation, or publishing a provision in the Notary Public Manual, the State Treasurer would be required to consider the standards promulgated by national standard-setting organizations such as the Mortgage Industry Standards Maintenance Organization and the National Association of Secretaries of State, in addition to the standards, practices and customs of other jurisdictions with substantial similar laws concerning remote act, along with the views of governmental officials and entities and other interested persons.
+RULES AND REGULATIONS.
+As referred to committee, the bill had authorized the State Treasurer to publish provisions in the New Jersey Notary Public Manual concerning requirements for carrying out notarial acts involving a remotely located individual.
+The bill had also authorized the State Treasurer to promulgate rules and The committee regulations for carrying out such notarial acts. amendments delete the provision concerning publication of these requirements in the Notary Public Manual.
+Thus, as amended, the bill provides that any State Treasurer requirements for carrying out notarial acts involving a remotely located individual must be promulgated by rules and regulations.
+Under the bill as amended, before adopting, amending, or repealing any such rule or regulation, the State Treasurer would be required to consider the standards promulgated by national standard-setting organizations such as the Mortgage Industry Standards Maintenance Organization and the National Association of Secretaries of State, in addition to the standards, practices and customs of other jurisdictions with substantial similar laws concerning remote act, along with the views of governmental officials and entities and other interested persons.